Part 17: Design Trajectories with Astrogator

 Modify the Constant Thrust and Isp engine model to specify the thrust and Isp for your engine.

-3. Click OK to close the Real Number Field dialog box.
+4. Click OK to confirm your change and to close the Real Number Field dialog box.

-6. Click OK to close the Real Number Field dialog box.
+7. Click OK to confirm your change and to close the Real Number Field dialog box.

 Adding the engine model component to your user collection

-You can save a custom-built component to your user collection and make it available in other scenarios.
+You can save a custom-built component to your user collection to make it available in other scenarios.

-Note that Test Engine's icon () has changed to indicate the component has been added to your user collection.
+2. Note that Test Engine's icon has changed from to to indicate the component has been added to your user collection.

 Designing the transfer orbit injection (TOI)